tanberry/samples/terraform-getting-started.md

 }
 ```

-TIP: You can use the `terraform validate` command to parse your **main.tf** file and validate the contents.
+TIP: You can use the `terraform validate` command to parse and validate your **main.tf** file.

 ## Verify your installation

-4. Initialize Terraform with the `init` command.
+4. Initialize Terraform using the `init` command.

 ```shell
 $ terraform init
 ```

-5. Next, run the `plan` command to create the execution plan, or the set of changes, that are required to build the defined infrastructure.
+5. Next, run the `plan` command to create the execution plan, or set of changes, that are required to build the defined infrastructure.

 ```shell
 $ terraform plan